King's Medal for Champion Shots of the Royal Navy and Royal Marines: Institution

 The Queen's Medal for Champion Shots of the Royal Navy and Royal Marines was instituted by Queen Elizabeth II in 1966 to replace the Naval Good Shooting Medal for naval gunnery champions, the awarding of which had been discontinued in 1914.

 Every medal is awarded with a clasp, inscribed with the year of award and attached to the medal's suspension bar.
 Holders of the medal who qualify for a subsequent award, are awarded a clasp only, to be worn on the ribbon of the original medal and attached to the original or previous clasp.
 When medals are not worn, the award of second or further clasps are denoted on the ribbon bar by a silver rosette to denote the award of each additional clasp.

 Award criteria

 The Medal may be competed for by any serving officers and ratings in the Royal Navy and any serving officers, non-commissioned officers and men of the Royal Marines.
 It is awarded annually to the winner of a competition, organised under service rifle championship conditions.

 Order of wear

-In the order of wear prescribed by the British Central Chancery of the Orders of Knighthood, the Queen's Medal for Champion Shots of the Royal Navy and Royal Marines takes precedence after the Northern Ireland Home Service Medal and before the Queen's Medal for Champion Shots of the New Zealand Naval Forces.
+In the order of wear prescribed by the British Central Chancery of the Orders of Knighthood, the King's Medal for Champion Shots of the Royal Navy and Royal Marines takes precedence after the Northern Ireland Home Service Medal and before the King's Medal for Champion Shots of the New Zealand Naval Forces.